 There are times when it’s not even the act of speaking that scares you.
 Rather, it’s the negative thoughts and overthinking going on inside your head.
 When making your speech, self-defeating thoughts may intrude on your mind and cause you to trip up on your words.

 Use your knowledge and expertise as a board member to guide your confidence in what you will say.
-This will also allow you to anticipate any questions that you might be asked.
+This allows you to anticipate any questions that you might be asked.
 Don’t be scared to prepare notes and read them during the board meeting.
 The more organized you are, the less susceptible you will be to stress or anxiety.